Deposit your research outputs

 When you deposit your research in Minerva Access, the repository team will check publisher permissions and copyright before making any files public.
 They will apply and manage any embargo periods that may be required.

-Nonetheless, you may wish to consider publishers' sharing policies and embargo periods when deciding where to publish.
+You may wish to consider publishers' sharing policies and embargo periods when deciding where to publish.
+To determine when a manuscript (submitted or accepted) can be shared in Minerva Access, look for policies relating to sharing in an institutional repository or non-commercial repository.

 Further support

-If you require assistance depositing your Author Accepted Manuscripts (AAMs), contact the Research Outputs team at research-outputs@unimelb.edu.au.
+If you require assistance depositing to Minerva Access or have enquiries relating to the Minerva Access platform or existing records, please email, contact the Research Outputs team at research-outputs@unimelb.edu.au.

 More information on open access can be found on our Open Scholarship website.
-For further support, please email your discipline's Liaison Librarians or organise to consult a librarian.
+For further support, please email your discipline's Liaison Librarians.

-Unless otherwise indicated, and with the exception of the orange open access icon, all icons used on this page were created by Freepik and are used under the Flaticon Licence.
+The icons used in the publication versions diagrama above were created by Freepik and are used under the Flaticon Licence.